-Before your child’s first visit to the dentist, all she knows about the art of teeth-cleaning is what you’ve told her.
-She doesn&;t have a reason to think a trip to the dentist is anything other than a blast, and you probably want to do what you can to keep it that way.
+Before your child’s first visit to the dentist, all they know about the art of teeth-cleaning is what you’ve told them.
+They doesn&;t have a reason to think a trip to the dentist is anything other than a blast, and you probably want to do what you can to keep it that way.

 Is my child going to hate the dentist?